kernel-cyrus/lightbox/README.md

 - support debug with gdb for aarch64
 - support debug with ddd for aarch64

-You can start running and debugging the kernel with gdb or ddd just by the `start-kernel.sh` script.

-Host Environment: x86 PC + Ubuntu 20.04
+Host environment tested: x86 PC + Ubuntu 20.04

 Download Lightbox
 -----------------------------